tuspjo/AAA-Actino-Assembly-and-Annotation/README.md

         		file3fastq.gz
          		...

-Further, it requires a set of files containing the version numbers for each tool in use, which on the machine NBC-shared can be found in this location
+Further, it requires a set of files containing the version numbers for each tool in use, which is included in the folder "versions"
-  /home/WIN.DTU.DK/tuspjo/install/ass_ann_script_dependencies/v.1.4.1

 The following tools are being used (again, locations on NBCshared):